Frequently Asked Questions

 In Adobe Lightroom: In the export dialogue under Image Sizing, check the box for Resize To Fit.
 From the dropdown, select Width & Height, set W: 1920 H: 1920 pixels.

-Please email the Competition office and we will be happy to help.
+Please email us at email@example.com and we’ll be happy to help.